PINS: Proximal Iterations with Sparse Newton and Sinkhorn for Optimal Transport: Acknowledgments

 \section{Acknowledgments}

-Di Wu, Ling Liang, and Haizhao Yang were partially supported by the US National Science Foundation under awards DMS-2244988, DMS-2206333, the Office of Naval Research Award N00014-23-1-2007, and the DARPA D24AP00325-00.
+HY was partially supported by the US National Science Foundation under awards DMS-2244988, IIS-2520978, GEO/RISE-5239902, the Office of Naval Research Award N00014-23-1-2007, DOE (ASCR) Award DE-SC0026052, and the DARPA D24AP00325-00.
+Approved for public release; distribution is unlimited.